Meet the Canal & River Trust's Trustees

 Frances Done, CBE

-Frances is currently Chair of the Youth Justice Board for England and Wales.
-A graduate of Manchester University and chartered accountant for 38 years, Frances worked for KPMG before becoming Director of Finance and then Chief Executive of Rochdale Metropolitan Borough Council.
-From 2000-2003, Frances was Chief Executive of Manchester 2002 – the company responsible for organising the successful Manchester Commonwealth Games.
-Subsequently she held the post of Managing Director for Local Government, Housing and Criminal Justice at the Audit Commission with responsibility for the Commission’s audit and inspection work in relation to local government in England.
+Frances was Chair of the Youth Justice Board for England and Wales for six years until January 2014.
+A chartered accountant for 38 years, Frances worked for KPMG before becoming Director of Finance and then Chief Executive of Rochdale Metropolitan Borough Council.
+From 2000-2003, Frances was Chief Executive of Manchester 2002 Ltd – the company responsible for organising the successful Manchester Commonwealth Games.
+Subsequently, she held the post of Managing Director for Local Government, Housing and Criminal Justice at the Audit Commission with responsibility for the Commission’s audit and inspection work in relation to local government in England.
 After leaving the Audit Commission, Frances was interim Director General of the Royal British Legion.
-A keen boater, Frances was also Chair of The Waterways Trust from 2003 – 2012 when it merged with the Canal & River Trust.
+Frances was also Chair of The Waterways Trust from 2003–2012 when it merged with Canal & River Trust.
+She enjoys walking the canals and boating and lives in Cheshire.

 Frances is a member of the Audit Committee